gpuweb/gpuweb/design/BufferOperations.md

 ```

 `GPUDevice.createBufferMapped` returns a buffer in the mapped state along with an write mapping representing the whole range of the buffer.
-`GPUDevice.createBufferMappedAsync` returns the same values as a promise.
+`GPUDevice.createBufferMappedAsync` returns the same values as a promise and provides more opportunities for optimization in implementations of the API.

-The mapping, starts filled with zeros.
+The mapping starts filled with zeros.

 ## Examples